Solo Travel in China: Here’s What You Need to Know Before Going

 As of February 2026, travelers from the United Kingdom and Canada can enter mainland China visa-free for up to 30 days for tourism.

 Once you arrive, head to the police desk to get the transit visa.
 To speed things up, be sure to fill out the online arrivals card and make sure to do so accurately.
 I accidentally left off my flight number on the way back, and I had to redo the form when I arrived.
 It wasn’t submitting when I re-did it, so I had a bit of an issue, and it took me a while to get through.
-But others who had there’s filled in fine were able to get through in 5 minutes.
+But others who had their form filled out fine were able to get through in 5 minutes.

 However, if you want to stay longer than 10 days and you’re from a country such as the United States, you’ll need to apply for a standard tourist visa (L visa).
 The process for that is applying online through this official website, waiting 1-2 days for the form to be approved, then making an in-person appointment.
 You will submit your passport, and it will be kept until your visa is completed.
 This process takes 4-7 working days, and you can pay extra to speed it up.